chimmykk/txnvalidator/README.md

-# Rust API for Ethereum Transaction Validation
+# Rust API for Taiko Transaction Validation

-This project uses Actix Web to provide an API endpoint that validates Ethereum transaction hashes.
+This project uses Actix Web to provide an API endpoint that validates Taiko transaction hashes.
 It queries Taikoscan API for transaction status based on provided hashes.

 ## Setup and Usage